Rosie is the founding Director of Rosie Chapman Ltd.

 Rosie is experienced at working on high level projects and inquiries.
-In October 2018 she was appointed by the Big Lottery Fund as the Protector to oversee the governance of the Big Local Trust.
-Previously, Rosie acted as the specialist adviser to the House of Lords Select Committee on Charities, which published its report in March 2017 and was Secretary to NCVO’s influential Inquiry into charity senior executive pay in 2014.
+In October 2018 the National Lottery Community Fund appointed Rosie as Protector of the Big Local Trust (part of Local Trust) to oversee the endowment fund and governance.
+Previously, Rosie acted as the specialist adviser to the House of Lords Select Committee on Charities, which published its report in 2017 and was Secretary to NCVO’s influential Inquiry into charity senior executive pay in 2014.

-In 2016 she was appointed independent chair of the Charity Governance Code Steering Group which comprises the infrastructure and umbrella bodies who oversee and promote the Code, and which oversaw publication of the new edition in 2017.
+In 2016 she was appointed independent chair of the Charity Governance Code Steering Group which comprises the infrastructure and umbrella bodies who oversee and promote the Code, and who published the new edition in 2017.